Rough differential equations for volatility: Simulation and calibration

 \textbf{Algorithm (Simulation of the quadratic RDE Heston model).}

-Consider the time grid $\mathbb{T} := \{t_i\}_{i=0,\dots,n_T}$. \begin{itemize} \item The trajectories of the fractional Brownian motion~$W^H$ and of the corresponding Brownian motion~$W$ are generated via the hybrid scheme detailed in Section~\ref{subsec:HybridLeadLag} (with $\kappa=1$), and then lagged and stored. \item The trajectories of the process~$Z$ are generated solving the lagged-RDE and stored. \item The trajectories of the stock price~$S$ are computed by simple left-end point discretisation from~\eqref{{eq:SExpMart}}. \item The option prices are then obtained by averaging the payoff over all terminal values of the stock price. \end{itemize}
+Consider the time grid $\mathbb{T} := \{t_i\}_{i=0,\dots,n_T}$. \begin{itemize} \item The trajectories of~$W^H$ and~$W$ are generated via the hybrid scheme in Section~\ref{subsec:HybridLeadLag} (with $\kappa=1$) and then lagged and stored. \item The trajectories of~$Z$ are generated solving the lagged-RDE and stored. \item The trajectories of~$S$ are computed by simple left-end point discretisation of~\eqref{{eq:SExpMart}}. \item The option prices are then obtained by averaging the payoff over all terminal values of the stock price. \end{itemize}